On this page:

 Broadcast media authorisations

-Section 112 of the Electoral Act and the 'Guidelines for the broadcast of political matter' (ACMA).
+Section 112 of the Electoral Act and the 'Guidelines for the broadcast of political matter' (Australian Communications and Media Authority (ACMA)).

 - Radio advertisements must include a spoken authorisation at the end of the advertisement.
 This format requirement is governed by federal broadcasting regulations, including the Broadcasting Services Act 1992 and ACMA guidelines.